On the depth overhead incurred when running quantum algorithms on near-term quantum computers with limited qubit connectivity: Generalising the depth overhead lower-bound

-for the restrictions on $r_{max}$ and $r_{ave}$ given in the theorem. \end{proof} Notably, as $m$ gets large, i.e. for deep circuits, the maximum degree can grow almost with the square root of the number of vertices without reducing the lower-bound on the required depth overhead.\\ Turning now to the situation where redundancy is allowed, let $n_v \geq n$ be the number of vertices, of which only $n$ are logical qubits.
-Initially, only swap gates are allowed to be added to the quantum circuit. \begin{thm} $\forall n_v \geq n \,\, \forall r_{max}(n) \in \mathcal{O}(\log^a n) \,\, \forall (G \in \mathcal{G}_{n, r_{ave}, r_{max}}, \chi) \,\, \exists \zeta \, , D(G,\zeta,\chi) \in \Omega(\log^{1-a} n)$, where only swap gates may be added to the quantum circuit. \end{thm} \begin{proof} This can be seen by first noting that the additional vertices have no affect on the entropy addition associated with relabelling.
-Furthermore, regardless of $n_v$, there are a maximum of $nr_{max}$ edges connected to at least one logical qubit.
+for the restrictions on $r_{max}$ and $r_{ave}$ given in the theorem. \end{proof} Notably, as $m$ gets large, i.e. for deep circuits, $(1/2)-(2/m)$ becomes close to $1/2$, and so the maximum degree can grow almost with the square root of the number of vertices without reducing the lower-bound on the required depth overhead (that is, if the average degree does not increase with the number of qubits).\\ Turning now to the situation where ancillas are allowed to aid the circuit execution, let $n_v \geq n$ be the number of vertices, of which only $n$ host application qubits.
+The method developed in Section~\ref{depth} is not sufficiently powerful to incorporate all the ways in which one may use these ancillas to speed up the execution of quantum circuits, but it is nevertheless of interest to characterise the extent to which ancillas can help when only swap gates are allowed to be added to the quantum circuit. \begin{thm} $\forall n_v \geq n \,\, \forall r_{max}(n) \in \mathcal{O}(\log^a n) \,\, \forall (G \in \mathcal{G}_{n, r_{ave}, r_{max}}, \chi) \,\, \exists \zeta \, , D(G,\zeta,\chi) \in \Omega(\log^{1-a} n)$, where only swap gates may be added to the quantum circuit. \end{thm} That is, the introduction of ancilla qubits to aid the compilation algorithm only yields a constant factor improvement in performance, at best, if only swaps are added to achieve the compilation.
+To see this, let $a=0$ so that the graph is regular (or more precisely, has constant maximum degree), in which case the bound is equal to that of Theorem~3.3. \begin{proof} This can be seen by first noting that the additional vertices (without application qubits) have no affect on the entropy addition associated with relabelling.
+Furthermore, regardless of $n_v$, there are a maximum of $nr_{max}$ edges connected to at least one application qubit.
 As other vertices will be occupied by unlabelled ancillas, swapping the connecting edges thereof will not reduce the disorder of the system.
-Thus, (\ref{eq44}) can be re-written:
+Thus, (\ref{eq44new}) can be re-written:

-this allows (\ref{eq46}) to be re-written:
+this allows (\ref{eq46new}) to be re-written: